lucasichen/restday/README.md

 <details open>
 <summary>Inspiration</summary>
 <br>
-Rest Day was initially inspired by how exercising saved our mental health during COVID-19. <br />
+Rest Day was initially inspired by how exercising saved our mental health during COVID-19. <br>

 The pandemic has shown a major increase in adults who reported symptoms of stress, anxiety, depression and insomnia, compared to surveys prior to the pandemic.
 This is because the pandemic brought a significant shift in society and to everyday life.
 The sudden shift caused a change to our daily routines as it increased financial pressures, social isolation and lack of exercise. <br>